 1 – WordPress, WordPress, WORDPRESS!!

 I’m not going to get into any discussion, or arguments, I’m a MASSIVE WordPress fan, it works, it’s flexible and it can create beautiful websites without too much geeky knowledge.
 Whilst Blogger is great as a platform, and fairly n00b friendly (this was hosted on there for YEARS), I’ve honestly not looked back since making the switch, the power of WordPress is unrivalled.
+Regardless of whether you choose to host directly with WordPress, or you opt to use a different host like GoDaddy or WP Engine, you won’t be let down.
+If you decide to go with a different host for a managed WordPress, you can read reviews on websites alike to makeawebsitehub.com to get an idea of which host would be best for you, but you’ll still get the full benefits of WordPress!
 You can get a multitude of amazing themes for it, I love browsing through ThemeForest just to see what you can do with WordPress with a £35 Theme.
 Also there seems to be plugins for just about EVERYTHING in WordPress, don’t like the way WordPress displays pictures?
 Get a different Gallery Plugin!
 Need to make a detailed Contact Form?
 Get a contact form plugin!
 There are thousands of them that work wonderfully, and most are FREE!
 I’d also recommend going down the ‘Self Hosted’ WordPress route – I use Vidahost (there’s a post here explaining why).
 If Blogger suits you more, then that’s cool, just remember you’re playing with Google’s ‘ball’ and it MIGHT not be around forever.

 2 – Don’t beg PR people for stuff to Review – Review YOUR stuff!